jricher/draft-richer-oauth-tmb-claim/draft-richer-oauth-tmb-claim.md

 Critics are already raving about [[this specification]]:

-> "This will be the spec to bind and blind us all" -- Steinar Noem, Partner
+> "This will be the spec to bind and blind us all" -- Steinar Noem, Partner in a global consulting and advisory company

 > "Hits a little different" -- Justin Richer, CTO and Author